MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 # Connect a bot to channels

 A channel is a connection between communication applications and a bot.
-A bot, registered  with Azure, uses the channels to facilitate the communication with the user.
+A bot, registered with Azure, uses channels to facilitate the communication with users.

 You can configure a bot to connect to any of the standard channels such as Alexa, Cortana, Facebook Messenger, Slack and so on.
 For more information, see [Bot channels registration](bot-service-quickstart-registration.md).